From Somalia to Snow

 ABOUT THE AUTHOR

-Hudda Ibrahim, MA, is a faculty member at St. Cloud Technical and Community College, where she teaches diversity and social justice and is the founder and president of Filsan Consultant LLC.
+Hudda Ibrahim, MA, is a faculty member at St. Cloud Technical and Community College, where she teaches diversity and social justice and is the founder and president of Filsan Talent Partners.
 Hudda’s interests include conflict transformation, the politics of reconciliation, global politics, transitional justice, gender issues, and war and peace.
 On weekends, Hudda mentors a cohort of young Somali women.
 She has strived to be known as an engaging and effective advocate for the educational and social needs of students and adults throughout an increasingly large and diverse community.
 In her spare time, she reads books and magazines.

 Hudda is a change agent, providing necessary resources to bring the central Minnesota community and new American populations together.
 She has given talks on issues of community relationship building, peace, human rights, women’s empowerment and inclusion in politics, and alternative world futures at colleges, universities, churches, and other venues.